nhsconnect/FHIR-CDS/pages/explore/api_requestgroup.md

 ## RequestGroup: Implementation Guidance ##

 ### Usage ###
-The [RequestGroup](http://hl7.org/fhir/stu3/requestgroup.html) resource will be used to group related requests that can be used to capture intended activities that have inter-dependencies.
+The [RequestGroup](http://hl7.org/fhir/stu3/requestgroup.html) resource is a container for 0..1 referral requests and 0..* care plans.

-Detailed implementation guidance for a `RequestGroup` resource in the CDS context is given below:
+Detailed implementation guidance for a `RequestGroup` resource in the scope of this implementation guide is given below:

 <table style="min-width:100%;width:100%">